Resources

 This Locator provides you with comprehensive information about mental health services and resources and is useful for professionals, consumers and their families, and the public.
 You can access this information in several ways by selecting a State or U.S. Territory from the map. map of United States Alaska Washington Oregon California Idaho Nevada Utah Arizona Montana Wyoming Colorado New Mexico North Dakota South Dakota Nebraska Kansas Oklahoma Texas Minnesota Iowa Missouri Delaware Arkansas Louisana Michigan Michigan Wisconsin Illinois Indiana Kentucky Tennessee Mississippi Alabama Ohio Maine New York Pennsylvannia Vermont New Hampshire Florida Georgia South Carolina North Carolina West Virginia Virginia Massachusetts New Jersey Maryland Delaware District of Columbia Rhode Island Connecticut Virgin Islands Virgin Islands Puerto Rico American Samoa Guam Hawaii Maryland New Jersey Connecticut Rhode Island Massachusetts Vermont New Hampshire Hawaii Guam American Samoa Puerto Rico Page Call Marianna Islands Marianna Islands

-• Partnership for Prescription Assistance brings together America's pharmaceutical companies, doctors, other health care providers, patient advocacy organizations and community groups to help qualifying patients who lack prescription coverage get the medicines they need through the public or private program that's right for them.
+• Partnership for Prescription Assistance brings together the nation's pharmaceutical companies, physicians, other health care providers, patient advocacy organizations and community groups to help qualifying patients who lack prescription coverage get the medications they need through the public or private program that's right for them.

 • ADD & ADHD